MalloZup/fullrocketmetal/README.md

 An event bot for rocketchat powered by functional clojure lang.

+## Released versions:

+for a released version, take a look at GitHub releases.

 # Quickstart: (experimental)

+## Configuration

+Make sure this 2 edn files are in the same directory to the JAR clojure file you execute.

 1) create a `.rocketchat.edn` file in same dir of `fullrocketmetal jar` with following content: